Last Updated on 11 September, 2023 by Samuelsson

 Stocks also enable investors to choose their risk profile.
 More aggressive investors might buy smaller and riskier companies, while more conservative investors might go for the biggest and most stable ones.
 As an active investor, you might also choose not to include individual stocks that you don’t believe in.
 That’s not possible with index funds, since the underlying index predetermines their composition!

 Benefits of Index Funds

-Many new investors are not very knowledgable about stocks, index funds and investments.
+Many new investors are not very knowledgeable about stocks, index funds, and investments.
 There mere sight of an individual share with all its performance metrics might seem overwhelming.
-For such investors, index funds hold the significant advantage of requiring nothing from their owner.
+For such investors, index funds hold the significant advantage of requiring nothing from their owners.
 You just buy and forget about it (apart from taxes).
 Your investment will always be up to date, and there will be no need to screen markets for news or events.
 Everything such as portfolio turnover is taken care of for you!